 - 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so. - 15.2 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of Safeguarding, which may include the attitude or actions of colleagues.
-If necessary, they will speak with the head teacher, the chair of the governing body or with the Local Authority Designated Officer.
-The NSPCC also offer guidance on Whistleblowing.

-- They can be contacted by telephone on 0800-028-0285 or by email: help@nspcc.org.uk - 15.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice. - 15.4 We will actively seek the views of children, parents and carers and staff members on our Safeguarding arrangements through surveys, questionnaires and other means.
+If necessary, they will speak with the head teacher, the chair of the governing body or with the Local Authority Designated Officer. - 15.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice. - 15.4 We will actively seek the views of children, parents and carers and staff members on our Safeguarding arrangements through surveys, questionnaires and other means.